 With my art, I explore my psyche and the psyche of society and its environment.
 A trend that seems to be emerging in our current society is a new type of awareness and self-evaluation.
-Such issues as the destruction of our environment, the removal of our rain forests, the safety of atomic energy, the stability of our economy, the devastation of AIDS, and countless personal traumas are almost constantly on our minds.
+Such issues as the destruction of our environment, the removal of our rain forests, the safety of atomic energy, the stability of our economy, equal rights, and countless personal traumas are almost constantly on our minds.
 With the extensive media and social media coverage of these events as well as our personal lives coming into our homes, we are living in an age of constant frozen images.
 Living in this world without making my voice heard through my work would be impossible.

 A newspaper article commenting on one of my exhibits described my work as "magic super-realism -- a double-edged art form that can express human empathy or leave you feeling totally shut out."
 I, however, classify my style as "organic realism."
 Every object or figure is broken down into swirling patterns of color that serve to create a constant feeling of motion.